JanWilczek/wolf-sound-blog/_posts/fx/2021-10-22-allpass-filter.md

 Phase responses of second-order allpass filters for different break frequencies $f_\text{b}$ look as follows:

 ![]({{ page.images | absolute_url | append: "/second_order_allpass_phase_response.webp" }}){: width="80%" alt="Phase response of the second-order allpass filter with constant bandwidth."}
 _Figure {% increment figureId20211022 %}.
-Phase response of a second-order allpass filter for different break frequencies frequencies $f_\text{b}$ and bandwidth $BW = 0.022$._
+Phase response of a second-order allpass filter for different break frequencies frequencies $f_\text{b}$ and bandwidth $BW / f_s = 0.022$._

 As you can see above, the break frequency determines the point of the phase shift by $-\pi$.
 All slopes, however, have the same curvature.

 If instead, we keep the break frequency constant and change the bandwidth parameter, we obtain the following phase responses:

 ![]({{ page.images | absolute_url | append: "/second_order_allpass_phase_response_break.webp" }}){: width="80%" alt="Phase response of the second-order allpass filter with constant break frequency."}
 _Figure {% increment figureId20211022 %}.
-Phase response of a second-order allpass filter for different bandwidths $BW$ and break frequency $f_\text{b} = 1/8$._
+Phase response of a second-order allpass filter for different bandwidths $BW$ and break frequency $f_\text{b} / f_s = 1/8$._

-The $-\pi$ shift point remains at the same frequency but the curvature of the slope gets milder with increasing $BW$ parameter.
+The $-\pi$ shift point remains at the same frequency but the curvature of the slope gets milder with the increasing $BW$ parameter.

-What these plots really show?
+What do these plots really show?
 They show that **the second-order allpass filter is an incredibly flexible tool**.
-We can independently change meaningful parameters such as break frequency and bandwidths while ensuring the filter's stability.
+We can independently change meaningful parameters such as the break frequency or the bandwidth while ensuring the filter's stability.
 This property is crucial for implementing parametric filters (parametric equalizer, EQ), because we want to be able to change filter's properties in an intuitive and safe manner.

 #### Implementation

-The difference equation of the second-order allpass is
+The difference equation of the second-order allpass is [3]

 $$v[n] = x[n] - d(1 - c)v[n-1] + c v[n-2],  \quad ({% increment equationId20211022 %})$$
 $$y[n] = -c v[n] + d (1-c) v[n-1] + v[n-2].  \quad ({% increment equationId20211022 %})$$